Ready in just 30 minutes. Roasted summer veggies and pasta makes the perfect side dish for your next backyard barbecue.

 Pair it with some grilled chicken for the perfect summer meal.
-It’s great for those nights when you just don’t know what to make for dinner.

-This dish is loaded with summer vegetables, fresh herbs, and tossed with a delicious creamy sauce.
+This side dish is loaded with summer vegetables, fresh herbs, and tossed with a delicious creamy sauce.
 The secret to the sauce is as the pasta cooks the starch from the pasta combines with the chicken stock to create an easy and delicious creamy sauce.

 This is the perfect late summer dish.
 It is bursting with summer’s best fresh produce.

 Summer Vegetables: Some of my favorites are corn, zucchini, bell peppers, and tomatoes.
 You can also substitute other vegetables such as yellow squash, mushrooms, eggplant, or broccoli